keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/app.md

   that had been created manually.
-- If you are using the context propagation feature, the `name` and `namespace` fields and must have identical values to those in the corresponding `KeptnAppContext` resource.
+- If you are using the context propagation feature, the `name` and `namespace` fields must have identical values to those in the corresponding `KeptnAppContext` resource.
 - The `metadata.version` field is now completely managed by Keptn.
   You do not increment this value to cause